-PRACTICES IN ELECTRONICS DESIGNS I
+ELET2405 PRACTICES IN ELECTRONICS DESIGNS I

-ELET1400 - Practices in Basic Electronics I AND ELET1405 - Practices in Basic Electronics I.
+ELET1500 - Electrical Circuit Analysis AND ELET1405 - Practices in Basic Electronics I.

 Any Level 2 Semester 1 Electronics or Electronics Engineering course.

 Design and synthesis of digital circuits and microprocessor systems using a hardware descriptive language such as VHDL; Verification of circuit network theorems and their applications to circuit designs for maximum power transfer and impedance matching; Application of circuit simulation tools (PSPICE, Workbench, Multisim) to the design and analysis of electronic circuits; Exploration of interface circuit designs for microcontrollers and their application to embedded system; Exploration of the behaviour of various signals and systems using MATLAB software tool.